 Looking for help to solve a current business problem facing your company?
-Work with the Marriott School to sponsor one of our student experiential learning teams.
+Work with the BYU Marriott School of Business to sponsor one of our student experiential learning teams.

-Marriott School experiential learning projects help create real career-oriented experiences for students.
+BYU Marriott experiential learning projects help create real career-oriented experiences for students.
 These projects assist in defining career goals, deepening and enhancing classroom learning, and increasing student attractiveness to recruiting companies.

 Undergraduate students from across campus are able to tackle real-world business problems through an on-campus internship.
 OCIs are student-led fifteen-week projects that are sponsored by a wide range of companies and corporations.
 A company sponsor will provide direction to the team as students use the tools they are learning in their programs to create an insightful problem resolution to the project proposed by the company.